apache/nuttx/configs/stm3210e-eval/README.txt

         c.
 Others could be similar configured:  apps/examples/nxhello, nximage, ...

+    4. The nsh configuration was used to verify the discrete joystick (DJoystick driver).
+If you would like to duplicate this test, below are the configuration changes needed to setup the DJoystick driver (see nuttx/drivers/input/djoystick.c) and the DJoystick test (see apps/examples/djoystick):

+          Pre-requisites:

+            CONFIG_DISABLE_POLL=n      # Don't disable poll()
+            CONFIG_BUILTIN=y           # Enable support for built-in applications CONFIG_NSH_BUILTIN_APPS=y  # Enable NSH built-in applications

+          Enable the DJoystick driver:

+            CONFIG_INPUT=y             # Enable input driver support
+            CONFIG_DJOYSTICK=y         # Enable the joystick drivers
+                                       # (default parmeters should be okay)
+          Enable the DJoystick Example:

+           CONFIG_EXAMPLES_DJOYSTICK=y  # Enable the DJoystick example
+           CONFIG_EXAMPLES_DJOYSTICK_DEVNAME="/dev/djoy0"
+           CONFIG_EXAMPLES_DJOYSTICK_SIGNO=13

+       When running the configuration, you should see the built-in application 'djoy'.
+Just typo 'djoy' at the NSH command prompt.
+       The test will simply should the joystick position and will exect when the joystick select indication is received (when the joystick button is push downward).

   nxterm:
   ----------
     This is yet another NSH configuration.
 This NSH configuration differs